-As a public health researcher, my expertise lies in mixed methods work, interdisciplinarity, and out of the box thinking.
-I love the intersections of STEM and the humanities, creativity and health, data and performance, science and story.
-I believe innovative strategies are necessary for more equitable, effective practices that illuminate and honor knowledges, experiences, and meanings that traditional methods miss.
-Creative innovation can also help initiate and sustain the difficult conversations that lead to greater well-being, improved community resources, more equitable policies, and ultimately better health.
+As a public health researcher, my expertise lies in mixed methods work, interdisciplinarity, and out-of-the-box thinking.
+I love the intersections of STEM and the humanities, creativity and health, data and design, science and story.
+They’re critical for effective health research and practice.
+In particular, paying attention to art, aesthetics, trauma, and culture allows us to identify experiences and perceptions that conventional approaches miss.
+It also helps us sustain the difficult conversations that lead to improved community resources, more equitable policies, and ultimately better health.

 What I do: